 #5 – The “zoomies”

 Some – though not all – cats are prone to what is colloquially known as the “zoomies” – a sudden burst of activity that tends to involve running around, jumping, and yowling at the top of their lungs.
 Zoomies often occur with seemingly no warning and then subside in an instant, almost as if nothing had happened.

-For cat behavioural experts, zoomies are known as Frenetic Random Periods of Activity (FRAPs).
+For cat behavioral experts, zoomies are known as frenetic random periods of activity (FRAPs).
 FRAPs are entirely normal; it’s theorized that they are a way of burning off excess energy and just having a little fun, so most of the time, it’s okay to just sit back and watch the show.
-However, if your cat suddenly seems to experience more FRAPs than is usual for them, it may be worth a quick discussion with your vet to check all is well.
+However, if your cat suddenly seems to experience more FRAPs than is usual for them, it may be worth a quick discussion with your vet to check that all is well.

 #6 – Demonstrations of love